testdrivenio/cache-django-view/ReadMe.md

 This creates the key `my_key` (in `django.core.cache.caches`) with the value `The cached value`, and a timeout of 1 minute.

-## Implement caching of a view in you Django app
+## Implement caching of a view in Django

 In the sample project for this article, we have a view that calls an external API.
 It takes 2 seconds to get the response.
-This is setup to use `requests` and call sampe API at [http://httpbin.org](http://httpbin.org).
+This is setup by using `requests` to call a sampe API at [http://httpbin.org](http://httpbin.org).
 We're calling the `delay` function with a parameter of 2 (seconds).

 To have a look at how it currently works, run: